Where to stay in Berat

 Tradita e Beratit Hotel room

 A boutique hotel in the heart of historic Gorica in Berat.
 Rustic stone walls, wooden beams and traditional Albanian touches combine with a welcoming restaurant, cosy bar and warm hospitality to blend tradition with comfort.
 A perfect retreat for history lovers and foodies alike.
-The place is run by Antonelli and his sister – two young Albanians that are eager to shape the hospitality and culinary scene in Berat. ☑ Check prices and availability here.
+The place is run by Antonelli and his sister – two young Albanians that are eager to shape the hospitality and culinary scene in Berat. ☑ Click here to book Tradita e Beratit.

 • Historic – Sleep among history with timeless stone walls, exposed wooden beams and authentic Albanian décor inspired by tradition